PHILADELPHIA — One thing is certain about Sacha Boisvert: He’s not backing out of a fight.

 “There’s some things I want to improve,” he said.
 “Every year you just want to get better in general.
 Lot of stuff I want to work on, but right now it’s all about soaking it all in and being in the experience as much as I can.”

-Thursday’s game will be another chance for a Hawks rookie to help spoil an Eastern Conference team’s playoff prospects.
-Frondell’s assist to Ilya Mikheyev on Tuesday helped the Hawks drop the Islanders out of the second wild-card spot.
+Thursday’s game was another chance for a Hawks rookie to help spoil an Eastern Conference team’s playoff prospects.
+Frondell’s assist to Ilya Mikheyev on Tuesday helped the Hawks briefly drop the Islanders out of the second wild-card spot.

-The Flyers — who have only one more regulation win than the Hawks — sit five points behind the Ottawa Senators for the final wild-card spot.
+The Flyers — who have just two more regulation wins than the Hawks — kept themselves in the playoff picture and sit five points behind the Islanders, who reclaimed the No. 2 wild-card spot.

-Hawks coach Jeff Blashill is tasked with figuring out his newcomers’ roles on the team.
-Frondell’s placement on the top line with Connor Bedard and Ryan Greene proved worthy in his debut, and Blashill might have a good idea of what he wants out of Boisvert.
+Blashill is tasked with figuring out his newcomers’ roles on the team.
+Frondell’s placement on the top line with Bedard and Ryan Greene proved worthy so far, and Blashill might have a good idea of what he wants out of Boisvert.

 “He’s a guy who I think can bring up physicality,” Blashill said.
 “He can bring an edge to our team but with skill — he’s not void of that.